bram-atmire/bram-atmire.github.io/_posts/2018-09-02-100-days-of-code-day-14-Add-repository-refactoring.markdown

 # Future Days - Atmire.com work

-* Work on SEO for atmire.com
+Investigate and work on search engine optimization (SEO) for the main atmire.com website.
-* Setup IDEA so I can start editing these blogposts from there, instead of in a text editor
-* Developer productivity: Get my IntelliJ IDEA Shortcuts in order (CMD+1, CMD+/, ...)

 # Future Days - other ideas

-* Switch to a different project: start working on DSpace 7 Angular
+1. Switch to a different project: start working on DSpace 7 Angular
+2. Setup IDEA so I can start editing these blogposts from there, instead of in a text editor
+3. Developer productivity: Get my IntelliJ IDEA Shortcuts in order (CMD+1, CMD+/, ...)

 # Sustainability - Raising the stakes - Looking for sponsors